 Final thoughts

-Firing people is unlikely to be enjoyable but if you manage this process correctly, you’ll generate respect and acceptance from all stakeholders so you can move on quickly and continue growing your business.
+Firing people is unlikely to be enjoyable, but if you manage the process correctly, you’ll generate respect and acceptance from all stakeholders.
+You’ll be able to move on quickly and continue growing your business.